Vidyashreecn/Ise-Placement-management/README.md

    - They can view their own placement details and update personal information if needed.

 2. **Company Module**:
-   - Companies can register in the system by providing details such as name, seat offers, and minimum CGPA requirement (`company` table).
+   - Admin  add the company details to the system by providing details such as name, seat offers, and minimum CGPA requirement (`company` table).
    - They can view and manage placement records of students who have been placed in their company (`placement` table).

 3. **Placement Module**: